idoatk/IntelliJ-first-project/README.md

 - 👋 Hi, I’m @idoatk
-- 👀 I’m interested in ...qa software testing
+- 👀 I’m interested in ...QA manual job
 - 🌱 I’m currently learning ...java
 - 💞️ I’m looking to collaborate on ...selenium postman
-- 📫 How to reach me ...
+- 📫 How to reach me ... idoat65@gmail.com

 <!---
 idoatk/idoatk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.